CSC207-UofT/course-project-java-sapiens/phase1/design_document.md

 ### A brief description of how your project is consistent with the SOLID design principles (if you notice a violation and aren't sure how to fix it, talk about that too!)
+Single Responsibility Principle: In phase 0, we had a huge controller OrderSystem that does all the things, which violated the single responsibility principle.
+In phase 1, we separated the OrderSystem and made it become a group of smaller activities so that each of them are responsible for only one part of the original controller.
+This made the process easier to code and clearer to understand.

+Open-Closed Principle: Through out the process of developing our project, we separated our tasks.
+Thus, sometimes when we are trying to use someone else’s method, there might be some inconsistency between two dependent classes. (e.g. unexpected output/input of a use case class results in non-functioning controller method.)
+When we encounter this, we will try to choose to overload the method with expecting input/output rather than directly change what is already written.

+Liskov Substitution Principle: One example of LSP in our project is in SignInActivity.
+In there, we used UserManager, which is the superclass of CustomerManager and DeliveryManManager, to represent both of them.
+And this does not result in any errors.

+Interface Segregation Principle: In out project, we have an Activity interface that every different activities implements.
+We tried to only include the methods that all the activities have in common (display, and getData), so that none of them has to implement a method that it does not need.

 ### A brief description of which packaging strategies you considered, which you decided to use, and why. (see slide 7 from the packages slides)
 This project structures the source code files into packages based on architecture by layer being showed: [img.png](img.png).